AMyriadseviltwin/Obsidian/Death in Space/World Info/GLOSSARY.md

 ---
 #### DR
 Defense rating.
-The same as AC/armor class in D&D.
+Represents how good a thing can prevent hits, whether by dodging the attack or by being too durable to be affected.
+The same thing as armor class in D&D.

 ---
 #### Equip/Equipped